-The sculpture of Dan Ostermiller is usually given the label â€œanimal sculpture,â€ yet within that field can be found a wide range of subjects and interpretations.
-From the barnyard to the vast American Great Plains, from the back porch to the Zambezi Valley, Ostermiller’s animals are studies in elegance and power.
+Dan Ostermillerâ€™s works are usually given the label â€œanimal sculpture,â€ yet within that field can be found a wide range of subjects.
+From the barnyard to the Great Plains, and from the back porch to the Zambezi Valley, his animals are studies in elegance and power.